NEROCA FC: 2014–present

 In the 9th season of Manipur State League (2014), NEROCA won championship trophy.
 The club as per norms of the All India Football Federation (AIFF), changed the nomenclature from "NEROCA" to "NEROCA Football Club Imphal", aiming to join I-League 2nd Division.
 NEROCA then went on to compete in the 2015–16 and 2016–17 I-League 2nd Division seasons.
 They emerged as champions of the 2016–17 season with 26 points in 10 matches from the final round, and qualified for the 2017–18 season of the I-League.
 They also clinched the title of Manipur State League in 2016.

 The biggest achievement of NEROCA is emerging as the runners-up in the 2017–18 I-League.
 Under the coaching of Gift Raikhan, they finished campaign with 32 points from 18 matches.
 In that season, NEROCA brought Vector X as their official shirt sponsor.
 In the 2020–21 I-League, NEROCA finished bottom of the Relegation Stage and got formally relegated, but were reinstated by AIFF after viewing the situation of COVID-19 pandemic.

 On 4 July 2021, NEROCA signed Khogen Singh as their head coach for the 2021–22 I-League season, and began the league journey with a 3–2 win against Sreenidi Deccan on 27 December 2021.
 They achieved seventh position in league table.
 They later participated in 2022 Durand Cup.
 In 2022–23 I-League, NEROCA they finished on tenth position, and later, failed to qualify for the 2023 Indian Super Cup.
-In October, the club roped in Malaysian manager Jacob Joseph as head coach for 2023–24 league season.
-In April 2024, NEROCA along with TRAU, refused to travel to Mizoram to play Aizawl in their away matches and the games were cancelled by the AIFF; Both the teams from Manipur were relegated to I-League 2.
+In October, the club roped in Malaysian manager Jacob Joseph as head coach for 2023–24 league season.then sacked and replaced him with Gyan Moyon In April 2024, NEROCA along with TRAU, refused to travel to Mizoram to play Aizawl in their away matches and the games were cancelled by the AIFF; Both the teams from Manipur were relegated to I-League 2.
 The club took part in the 2024–25 I-League 2, in which they later fought in the relegation stage alongside city rival TRAU.